Roman question

 The Roman question (Questione romana; Quaestio Romana) was a dispute regarding the temporal power of the popes as rulers of a civil territory in the context of the Italian Risorgimento.
-It ended with the Lateran Pacts between King Victor Emmanuel III of Italy and Pope Pius XI in 1929.
+It ended with the Lateran Pacts between King Victor Emmanuel III and Prime Minister Benito Mussolini of Italy and Pope Pius XI of the Holy See in 1929.

 International interest

 On 9 February 1849, the Roman Republic took over the government of the Papal States.
 In the following July, an intervention by French troops restored Pope Pius IX to power, making the Roman question a hotly debated one even in the internal politics of France.

-In July 1859, after France and Austria made an agreement that ended the short Second Italian War of Independence, an article headed "The Roman Question" in the Westminster Review expressed the opinion that the Papal States should be deprived of the Adriatic provinces and be restricted to the territory around Rome.
+In July 1859, after France and Austria made an agreement that ended the short Second Italian War of Independence, an article headed "The Roman Question" in The Westminster Review expressed the opinion that the Papal States should be deprived of the Adriatic provinces and be restricted to the territory around Rome.
 This became a reality in the following year, when most of the Papal States were annexed by what became the Kingdom of Italy.

 Claims of the Kingdom of Italy

-On February 18, 1861, the deputies of the first Italian Parliament assembled in Turin.
-On March 17, 1861, the Parliament proclaimed Victor Emmanuel II King of Italy, and on March 27, 1861, Rome was declared Capital of the Kingdom of Italy.
+On 18 February 1861 the deputies of the first Italian Parliament assembled in Turin.
+On 17 March 1861 the Parliament proclaimed Victor Emmanuel II King of Italy, and on 27 March 1861 Rome was declared Capital of the Kingdom of Italy.
 However, the Italian Government could not take its seat in Rome because a French garrison (which had overthrown the Roman Republic), maintained there by Napoleon III of France, commanded by general Christophe Léon Louis Juchault de Lamoricière, was defending Pope Pius IX.
 Following the signing of the September Convention, the seat of government was moved from Turin to Florence in 1865.

 The Pope remained totally opposed to the designs on Rome of Italian nationalism.
 Beginning in December 1869, the First Vatican Council was held in the city.
 Some historians have argued that its proclamation of the doctrine of papal infallibility in July 1870 had political as well as theological causes.

 In July 1870, the Franco-Prussian War began.
 In early August, Napoleon III recalled his garrison from Rome and could no longer protect what remained of the Papal States.
 Widespread public demonstrations demanded that the Italian government take Rome.
-The Italian government took no direct action until the collapse of Napoleon at the battle of Sedan.
+The Italian government took no direct action until the capture of Napoleon at the battle of Sedan.
 King Victor Emmanuel II then sent Count Gustavo Ponza di San Martino to Pius IX with a personal letter offering a proposal that would have allowed the peaceful entry of the Italian Army into Rome, under the guise of protecting the pope.